spyder-ide/spyder/README.md

 - There are also [executable installers](https://github.com/spyder-ide/spyder/releases)
-  for Spyder 2.x, but they require to install required dependencies, such as PyQt manually, so with Spyder 3.x they are dropped until somebody comes with a solution for more friendly installers (see #2648).
+  for Spyder 2.x, but they require to install required dependencies (such as PyQt) manually, so with Spyder 3.x they are dropped until somebody comes with a solution for more friendly installers (see #2648).

+- To test beta versions of Spyder 3.x use standard way with `pip`.
+This doesn't create any start meny or desktop shortcuts, so it is an option for power users.

+      pip install --pre -U spyder

 ### On Mac OSX: